Hello, lovely people! It's #GivingTuesday time and we are SO grateful for you!

 The Center for Sex & Culture is a virtual community center providing judgment-free education and cultural events, and exploring and preserving knowledge and materials about sex and gender.
 Our physical space closed early in 2019 due to expanding rental costs, and most of our library and archival materials went to other institutions, but we continue our mission via sponsorships, online events, pop-ups, and publishing.

 AND!
-In July 2021, we will re-open a library/archive space thanks to the generosity of the Folsom Center in SF!
-We hope to see you there.
+In 2021, we began to restock a NEW library/archive space thanks to the generosity of the Folsom Center in SF!
+We hope to see you there when it's time to gather together again.
+(Stay safe in the meantime!)
+If you want to donate books/papers or do research in the library, please contact us at email@example.com.

 We so appreciate your interest and your support.